Lunal98/netwatchdog/README.md

 # netwatchdog

-monitor connection of headless linux devices and attempt to automatically remediate issues
+netwatchdog is a library designed to help creating watchdogs, that monitor network access, network folder mountings, and similar conditions, to help headless devices stay connected and available.

-# What it needs to accomplish
+# Goals / TODO

-It needs to loops through a set of steps and attempt to remediate any given faults, as well as make debugging faults that may not be remediated by the software.
+It needs to loops through a set of checks and attempt to remediate any given faults, as well as make debugging faults that may not be remediated by the software easier.
 ## monitoring loop
 - check the interfaces
 - check network access